fragonib/ddd-testing-kata/app/README.md

 export OPENWEATHER_APIKEY=%YOUR_API_KEY%
 ```

-Then you can build and run the tests:
+Then you can build and run all the tests:

 ```shell
 ./gradlew check
 ```

-Or the entire app with:
+And run the entire app with:

 ```shell
 ./gradlew bootRun